-The school works with the Internet Service Provider to ensure systems to protect students are reviewed and improved.
-However, if staff or students discover an unsuitable site, it must be reported to the Internet Service Provider via the ICT technical team.
-Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.
+The school works with the Internet Service Provider and a third party security company to ensure monitoring and filtering systems are in place to protect students from online risks.
+These systems are regularly reviewed and updated where necessary.
+However, if staff or students discover an unsuitable site, they must report this to the ICT technical team.
+The DSL will ensure that regular checks are made to ensure that the filtering systems are appropriate, effective and reasonable.

-15. Photography and Use of video
+16. Photography and Use of video

 At Langley Grammar School, we ensure that photographs used in any school publications which include students will be selected carefully.
-Written permission from parents or carers to use photographs or videos on the school website, or school publications is obtained on entry to the school.
+Written permission from parents or carers to use photographs or videos on the school website, or school publications is obtained on entry to the school in line with the requirements of the General Data Protection Regulation.
+Further details can be found in the school's Data Protection Policy.

-16. Site Security
+17. Site Security